 We want to be well-liked, but in trying to please everyone and prevent hurt feelings, we often end up creating the very drama we sought to avoid.

-In this series, I’m sharing the six ways we tend to avoid conflict with a coping behavior.
+In this article, I’m sharing the six ways we tend to avoid conflict with a coping behavior.
 What I discovered when researching these behaviors is all of them are founding on an essential LIE we are telling ourselves.

 When you avoid conflict by shutting down, you’re completely disconnecting from the other person, the issue, and even yourself.